 Prevent Rent Increases – Be a Great Tenant

-I have had many discussions with landlords that they do not want to raise rent on good tenants for fear of losing them.
+I have had many discussions with landlords that they do not want to raise the rent on good tenants for fear of losing them.
 In general, landlords hate finding new tenants.
-Turnover is expensive and time consuming.
+Turnover is expensive and time-consuming.
 If you are a good tenant, ie pay your rent on time or early every month, there is a chance that your landlord will avoid raising the rent on you.
 This is not always the case, as some rent increases are inevitable but every renter should strive to be a good tenant.

 Unfair Rent Increases